helenetran3/helenetran3/README.md

 - Engaging in projects that serve our society

 📌 **My current status**
-- Second year Ph.D. student at the LIMOS laboratory and at Jeolis Solutions company in Clermont-Ferrand, France
+- Third year Ph.D. student at the LIMOS laboratory and at Jeolis Solutions company in Clermont-Ferrand, France
 - My thesis is about **multimodal emotion recognition (voice, image, text)** using Machine Learning techniques. \
   *Final use: Estimate the motivation of patients with chronic and mental diseases in their remote therapeutic education*

  🚑 **My social and humanitarian projects**
+- Been joining a drama club for 2 years now
-- Actively involved in a humanitarian group project to teach the use of basic software programs in a Nepalese school
+- Been actively involved in a humanitarian group project to teach the use of basic software programs in a Nepalese school
 - Workshop facilitator for the Declick program, which promotes the discovery of computer science in high schools through game development
 - Former president of two student associations, one promoting the integration of foreign students and the other the accomplishment of humanitarian projects